christiansenger/cecco/README.md

 # C(++)ECCO
 C++ Error Control Coding Orrery: a header-only library for ECC simulations and experiments, modeling complete coding systems across arbitrary finite fields and complex inter-field relationships.
+CECCO provides an intuitive, object-oriented interface to finite fields, vectors, polynomials, matrices, and many linear error-correcting codes.
+Its low-level functionalities can be used to implement arbitrary linear codes and their decoders, and its high-level functionalities are convenient for creating complete simulation chains.

-Check the the demos folder to get started.
+Check the files in the demos folder to get started.
 Detailed Doxygen documentation is available <a href="https://christiansenger.github.io/cecco/">here</a>.

 <a href="https://doi.org/10.5281/zenodo.15685869"><img src="https://zenodo.org/badge/1003774077.svg" alt="DOI"></a>